zackattack01/pokedex_on_maglev/README.md

 ## Pokedex on MagLev
-A Pokedex built using only Webrick and ActiveSupport (no rails or active record)
+A Responsive Pokedex built using only Webrick and ActiveSupport (no rails or active record)

 ### Features